gsiatras/Image-Retrieval/README.md

 The core of the system is the Siamese model, which leverages triplet loss for training.
 The backbone architecture is built on the pre-trained ResNet50 model, known for its strong feature extraction capabilities.
 The model is designed to learn a robust representation of images, enabling effective similarity comparisons.

 ### 3. Training Data
 The Siamese model is trained on the Google Landmarks dataset, which can be accessed here.
 This dataset provides a diverse collection of images from various landmarks, allowing the model to learn generalized features.
+Download dataset from: https://www.kaggle.com/datasets/mattbast/google-landmarks-2020-tfrecords, add it to a folder name Dataset in the working dir.

 ### 4. Evaluation
 The trained model is evaluated on a custom dataset from Google Landmarks containing 100 images, 3 of them are similar to the query.